 High potassium content: Noni juice contains a good concentration of potassium which may interfere with various drugs used for curing high blood pressure such as potassium-sparing diuretics and angiotensin receptor blockers.
 These two can collectively result in very high levels of potassium in the body giving rise to symptoms like nausea and cardiac arrhythmia.

-Kidney problems: Basis the above mentioned reason, noni juice should not be taken by the individuals already combating with kidney problems as it may tend to aggravate the existing condition.
+Kidney problems: Basis the above-mentioned reason, noni juice should not be taken by the individuals already combating kidney problems as it may tend to aggravate the existing condition.

-Noni juice has been prized for its medicinal nature for more than 2000 years in Polynesia, china and India and is a major part of emerging healthcare trend.
-Numerous people across the globe including the health experts have testified the astounding and life-changing health related benefits of it.
-While the fruit and its juice are quite popular for their therapeutic qualities, other parts of the noni plant such as bark, leaves and roots too have a spanning history of traditional usage in Polynesia.
+Noni juice has been prized for its medicinal nature for more than 2000 years in Polynesia, China, and India and is a major part of emerging healthcare trends.
+Numerous people across the globe including the health experts have testified the astounding and life-changing health-related benefits of it.
+While the fruit and its juice are quite popular for their therapeutic qualities, other parts of the noni plant such as bark, leaves, and roots too have a spanning history of traditional usage in Polynesia.
 The bark and roots of the noni plant have been traditionally used for dyeing purposes attributing to the presence of yellow chemicals known as anthraquinones.

-Apart from the above listed advantages, proxeronine present in noni juice is an effective anti-inflammatory enzymes which also provides relief in symptoms of menstrual pain and endometriosis in women.
+Apart from the above-listed advantages, proxeronine present in noni juice is an effective anti-inflammatory enzyme which also provides relief in symptoms of menstrual pain and endometriosis in women.
 Noni juice helps elevate the mood by stimulating the production of serotonin and prevents the condition of anxiety and depression.
-It works as an amplifier for the entire endocrine system which is positive for the functioning of thymus gland, pineal gland, adrenal glands and sex organs for both males and females.
-All these health gains and medicinal features make noni juice a potent remedy in multiple indications and promote overall health.
+It works as an amplifier for the entire endocrine system which is positive for the functioning of the thymus gland, pineal gland, adrenal glands, and sex organs for both males and females.

 What is noni?